Particular/docs.particular.net/nservicebus/messaging/send-a-message.md

 snippet: RequestImmediateDispatch

+> [!NOTE]
-NOTE: The API behaves the same for `ITransactionalSession` but differently for `IMessageSession`.
+> The API behaves the same for `ITransactionalSession` but differently for `IMessageSession`.
 When invoking message operations on `IMessageSession` the `RequestImmediateDispatch` does not have any effect as messages will always be immediately dispatched.

 ### More-than-once side effects